jrhart08/npm-talk-lerna/README.md

 npx lerna publish --registry=http://localhost:4873
 ```

-Lerna will check to see which packages were changed since the last publish and
-update/version them appropriately.
+Lerna will ask which kind of update you want, so select the appropriate one.